-NECPUC has created a 12-month working group to explore issues related to how measures such as retail demand response and load flexibility can serve as resources to address our region’s challenges related to winter energy adequacy and peak demand growth.
+NECPUC has created a working group to explore issues related to how measures such as retail demand response and load flexibility can serve as resources to address our region’s challenges related to winter energy adequacy and peak demand growth.

 To date, most of the discussion on how to address these challenges has been focused on the supply side, e.g., development of new generation resources, construction of new transmission, etc. While these supply side measures are critical to address, the opportunities presented by demand side solutions have been the subject of relatively little discussion.
 Given that these solutions are generally crafted as retail programs overseen by state regulators, and given the regional nature of the challenges at hand, a NECPUC working group is well-suited to explore both retail program design as well as how individual retail programs may interact with wholesale markets.
 Please note that this is an informational working group only; NECPUC has no independent regulatory authority.